Last Updated on

-- Brush your pup once a week during warmer months and daily during the colder months.
+- Brush your Corgi Husky Mix pup once a week during warmer months and daily during the colder months.
 Use a brush designed to handle thick, double coats.

 - Train your dog not to go on furniture so that they won’t shed on it.
 You’ll want to prevent them from jumping up and down too much anyway to avoid excess strain on their spine.

-- Bathe your dog once every 1-2 months to help remove even more loose fur before they shed it all over your home.
+- Bathe Corgi Husky Mix once every 1-2 months to help remove even more loose fur before they shed it all over your home.
 This also helps wash away any dirt and grime that gets buried in their thick coat.

 3 Reasons a Corgi Husky Mix is a Great Fit for Families